MScBiomedicalInformatics/MSIB32500/lectures/lecture7.md

 5 ENSG00000212914     0     0     0     0     0     0     0  384
 6 ENSG00000212042     0     0     0     0     0     0     0   92
 ```
+- The edgeR package, works on a *table of integer read counts*, with rows corresponding to genes and columns to independent libraries.
+- The counts represent the *total number of reads aligning to each gene (or other genomic locus).*
+- Such counts can be produced from aligned reads by a variety of short read software tools like TopHat, STAR, htseq, etc.

-* edgeR requires the the dataset to contain only the counts with the row names as the gene ids and the column names as the sample IDs, so we will reformat the data:
+- edgeR requires the the dataset to contain only the **counts with the row names as the gene ids** and the **column names as the sample IDs,** so we will reformat the data:

 ```{r}
 > counts <- raw.data[,2:8]